dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/api-process/check-out.md

 ## Introduction

 Below is a description of a checkout process.
-We assume that at this stage you have already completed the steps included in the [Getting Started](api/intro.md) section of this chapter and that you are familiar with the basic setup of the MajorityWorld GraphQL API.
+We assume that at this stage you have already completed the steps included in the [Getting Started](api/intro.md) section of this chapter and that you are familiar with the basic setup of the DrikGallery GraphQL API.

-The below process describes the key milestones in the checkout process flow in MajorityWorld.
+The below process describes the key milestones in the checkout process flow in DrikGallery.
 There are also additional steps that may occur along the way; however, the purpose of this instruction is to deliver a base reference for the user to work with.

 The code snippets included in this section may be run in [Playground](api/playground.md) or your preferred HTTP client.